dbgjerez/workshop-golang-grpc/README.md

 Once we have our project, we'll create a ```main.go``` file and implement our server.

-The main file contains some important points.
+The main file contains some relevant points.
 The first one is the struct to override the auto-generated code.
 This struct has been called sever and looks like that:

 ```go
 type server struct {